BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 Most of the examples in this document use UTF-8 strings as predicates, but in real-world applications the same predicate may be used many times in a document and across a body of knowledge.
 Since the size of an envelope is proportionate to the size of its content, a predicate made using a string like a human-readable sentence or a URL could take up a great deal of space in a typical envelope.
 Even emplacing the digest of a known structure takes 32 bytes.
 Known values provide a way to compactly represent predicates and other common values in as few as three bytes.

-Other CBOR tags can be used to define completely separate namespaces if desired, but the reference implementation tools recognize specific known values and their human-readable names.
+Other CBOR tags can be used to define completely separate namespaces if desired, but the reference implementation {{ENVELOPE-REFIMPL}} and its tools {{ENVELOPE-CLI}} recognize specific known values and their human-readable names.

 Custom ontologies such as Web Ontology Language {{OWL}} or Friend of a Friend {{FOAF}} may someday be represented as ranges of integers in this known space, or be defined in their own namespaces.

-A specification for a standard minimal ontology known values is TBD.
+A specification for a standard minimal ontology of known values is TBD.

-The following table lists all the known values currently defined in the reference implementation.
+The following table lists all the known values currently defined in the reference implementation {{ENVELOPE-REFIMPL}}.
 This list is currently informative, but all these known values have been used in the reference implementation for various examples and test vectors.

 Note that a work-in-progress specification for remote procedure calls using envelope has been assigned a namespace starting at 100.